flof/gwt-json-rpc/README.md

 Notice: This is an old project and it is not relevant any more.
-I uploaded it to GitHub because it shut down the original homepage of the project.
+I uploaded it to GitHub because I shut down the original homepage of the project.

 # gwt-json-rpc